Classification of sleep disorders: Milestones

 The first book on sleep was published in 1830 by Robert MacNish; it described sleeplessness, nightmares, sleepwalking and sleep-talking.
 Narcolepsy, hypnogogic hallucination, wakefulness and somnolence were mentioned by other authors of the nineteenth century.
 Westphal, in 1877, described first case of narcolepsy, the name coined later by Gelineu in 1880 in association with cataplexy.
 Lehermitte called it paroxysmal hypersomnia in 1930 to differentiate it from prolonged hypersomnia.
 Roger in 1932 coined the term parasomnia and classified hypersomnia, insomnia and parasomnia.
-Kleitman in 1939 recognized types of parasomnias as nightmares, night terrors, somniloquy (sleep-talking), somnambulism (sleepwalking), grinding of teeth, jactatians, enuresis, delirium, nonepileptic convulsions and personality dissociation.
+Kleitman in 1939 recognized types of parasomnias as nightmares, night terrors, somniloquy (sleep-talking), somnambulism (sleepwalking), bruxism (grinding of teeth), jactatians, enuresis, delirium, nonepileptic convulsions and personality dissociation.
 Broughton in 1968 developed classification of the arousal disorders as confusional arousals: night terrors and sleep walking.
 Insomnias were classified as primary and secondary until 1970 when they were recognized as symptoms of other disorders.
 Sir William Osler in 1906 correlated snoring, obesity and somnolence (sleepiness) to Dicken's description of Joe.
 Charles Burwell in 1956 recognized obstructive sleep apnea as Pickwickian syndrome.
 Circadian rhythm sleep disorders were discovered in 1981 by Weitzman as delayed sleep phase syndrome in contrast to advanced sleep phase syndrome in 1979.